The Galaxy S9's battery life isn't as good as we had hoped

 Read next: 5 worst things about the Galaxy S9

-Discuss: Galaxy S9's battery life isn't as good as we had hoped
+Discuss: Galaxy S9 battery life isn't as good as we had hoped

 Be respectful, keep it clean and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.

-Note: This story first published July 28 at 4:00am PT and most recently updated July 30 at 2:20pm PT.